 We know that consistency is important when you’re trying to get fit or stay that way.
 After all, exercise isn’t something you can do once in a while and expect to see results!
 However, life sometimes gets in the way of getting a good workout.
 In some cases, it’s time constraints that come between you and a sweat session, but sometimes you’re feeling under the weather.
-In the name of consistency, you might push through and do a workout despite not feeling up to snuff – but is this a good idea?
+In the name of consistency, you might push through and do a workout despite not feeling up to snuff – but is exercising when you’re sick a good idea?
 When is it NOT a smart idea to work out when you’re sick?

-Take the Day Off or Exercise Anyway?
+Exercising When you’re Sick, Take the Day Off or Exercise Anyway?

 Another question to ask is whether your symptoms are above or below the neck.
 If they’re all above the neck, a runny nose, sneezing and minor fatigue, you’re probably safe doing a light workout, although you might want to take the day off if you’re greatly fatigued.

 It’s not a good idea to continue exercising when you’re sick if you have body aches as you won’t be able to put forth your best effort when your muscles ache and feel weak.
 Plus, muscle aches can often be a sign of the flu.
 Likewise, if you’re having diarrhea or vomiting, skip the workout as sweating will increase your risk of dehydration, which you’re already at higher risk of if you have these symptoms.

 Modify Your Workout